carson-hunter5/project/content/team_posts/phase2.md

 **Urban Development Planners: Tanya Bracker is a city council member from Utica, New York, a city with a large refugee population, based on the last few years population increase, there will be budget cuts and allocations for more city resources.**

-a) As a city council executive, I want to identify the common age demographic levels of refugees so that I know if primary and secondary schools budget allocations will be most effective.
+a)"As an urban development planner, I want to organize community events to support the refugee population so that we can build better relationships between refugees and citizens of the city."

-b) As a city council executive, I want to  anticipate and manage the housing needs for incoming refugees by predicting which regions are likely to send more refugees so that we can prevent housing shortages.
+b)"As an urban development planner, I want to meet with refugee population representatives to address their needs and concerns so that we can better improve refugees’ quality of life during their time in my city."

-c) As a city council executive, I want to plan for and improve public transportation routes and schedules so that we can better serve areas with high refugee populations.
+c)"As an urban development planner, I want to analyze demographic data to enhance city infrastructure for refugees so that we can improve specific infrastructures most used and impacted by refugees."

 **Data Visualizations**
 <img src = "https://i.imgur.com/TDNNZUF.png"/>